COBRA Subsidy Remaining Action Item for Employers

 - A description of the qualified beneficiary’s option to enroll in different coverage, if permitted by the employer.

 If needed, employers could partner with third-party COBRA administrators regarding COBRA subsidy notices.
 They helped to ensure that employee notices met all guidelines and obligations, and updated any necessary information accordingly.
 COBRA subsidy notice of expiration was to be sent out within 45 to 15 days of expiration.
 This means that the cutoff date was September 15th.
 This was a mandatory requirement.

 Who Can Help Employers with the COBRA Subsidy?

-Alpine is the exclusive COBRA TPA for BerniePortal, and the Alpine team is actively working with all employer and broker clients to make sure any current, future, or past COBRA member eligible for the subsidy knows how to take advantage of it.
-Review the following Alpine webinar slideshow to learn more about COBRA changes.
+Alpine is the exclusive COBRA TPA for BerniePortal.
+The Alpine team has worked actively with all employer and broker clientele to ensure all past, current and future COBRA members eligible for the subsidy were made aware of how to take full advantage of it.
+You can review the following Alpine webinar slideshow to learn more about COBRA changes.

-The DOL recently issued additional clarifications about the COBRA subsidy in the form of frequently asked questions (FAQs).
-Review the 10-page document to learn more about specific rules and regulations that may apply to your team..
+The DOL has also issued further clarifications regarding the COBRA subsidy with their release of a frequently asked questions (FAQs) section.
+Review the 10-page document to learn more about specific rules and regulations that may apply to your team.

 A long list of stressors comes with losing a job, including losing employer-sponsored...